python/devguide/getting-started/getting-help.rst

 If you are interested in improving Python and contributing to its development, but don’t yet feel entirely comfortable with the public channels mentioned above, `Python Mentors`_ are here to help you.
-Python is fortunate to have a community of volunteer core developers willing to mentor anyone wishing to contribute code, work on bug fixes or improve documentation.
+Python is fortunate to have a community of volunteer core team members willing to mentor anyone wishing to contribute code, work on bug fixes or improve documentation.
 Everyone is welcomed and encouraged to contribute.